 A LEADER'S VIEW: Moving Your School from Infancy to Adulthood

-Is your school is started but stalled?
+Is your school started but stalled?
 Going but not growing?
 After a few years of success, you are not sure what to do next to grow your school.
-As school leaders and boards consider “what to do now,” take into consideration this series of recommendations.
+As school leaders and boards consider “what to do now,” please take into consideration the following recommendations.

 Facing the Obstacles